 PwC Gibraltar provides all partners and practice staff with annual or on-going training in independence matters.
 Training typically focuses on milestone training relevant to a change in position or role, changes in policy or external regulation and, as relevant, provision of services.
-Partners and staff receive computer-based training on PwC Network independence policy and related topics.
-Additionally, face-to-face training is delivered to members of the practise on an as-needed basis by PwC Gibraltar's PRI and risk and quality teams.
+Partners and staff receive computer-based training on a wide range of independence related topics.
+Additionally, face-to-face training is delivered to members of the practise on an as-needed basis by members of the Gibraltar independence team.

-All partners and practise staff are required to complete an annual compliance confirmation. whereby they confirm their compliance with relevant aspects of the member firm's independence policy, including their own personal independence.
+All partners and practice staff are required to complete an annual compliance confirmation, whereby they confirm their compliance with relevant aspects of the member firm's independence policy, including their own personal independence.
 In addition, all partners confirm that all non-audit services and business relationships for which they are responsible comply with policy and that the required processes have been followed in accepting these engagements and relationships.
-These annual confirmations are supplemented by periodic and ad-hoc engagement level confirmations for assurance clients.
-These are supplemented by an annual confirmation in respect of all of our audit clients from all those persons who can directly/indirectly influence an audit, which includes those persons considered to be in the chain of command.
+These annual confirmations are supplemented by periodic and ad-hoc engagement level confirmations.
+The latter is dependent on the circumstances of each client, such as client industry, etc.